Edoardopericoli/car-recognition-app/README.md

 # CarModelClassifier
-This is a project of the _Deep Learning for Computer Vision_ course held by Professor __Gaia Rubera__ and __Francesco Grossetti__ at Bocconi university.

 ## Getting Started
 This project allows to predict the model, the brand and the year of a car based on an image of that.
 It is organized in 3 main files to be run by the user, 5 folders for the code and 1 folder for the data.
-All the detailed info about the code and the functions can be found in the folder _"docs"_.
+All the detailed info about the code and the functions can be found in the website: .

 ## Prerequisites
-The main requirement to satisfy is to have a folder called _"data"_ inside the main folder.
-In this folder some of the data are necessary for all the project while some others are created by the scripts.
-The required root data are the following:
+The main requirement to satisfy is to download the _"data"_ folder from this link:
+and put in inside the main folder.
+The downloaded folder contains the following data:
 1.  __raw_data__:
     *  __train_cars_new__: All the train images must be in this folder
     * __YOLO_weights__: This contains the weights for object detection